 Administrative Justice professionals need to explore cultural competence and cultural humility.
 They must develop the skills to conduct their work fairly and ethically.
 Their decisions must be based on the evidence they receive.
-This one-day session will help you incorporate an inclusive and respectful environment into your practice.
-You will examine the possible effect of cultural differences on communications, assessing evidence, conducting a fair proceeding, decision making and decision writing.
+This course will help you incorporate an inclusive and respectful environment into your practice.
+You will examine the possible effect of cultural differences on communications, assessing evidence, conducting a fair proceeding, decision making, and decision writing.

 Participants will begin to think about systemic discrimination.
 They will consider the work needed by organizations that wish to move towards equity.

 - December 5, 6, 7, & 8, 2023 (9:30 am – 1:00 pm MT)